Skip to main content

 Current Source Of Truth Split

-Valenar currently has two parallel surfaces for game definitions:
+Valenar v2 currently has one source-authority pipeline for game definitions:

-• examples/valenar/Content/*.secs is the future designer-facing source of truth.
+• examples/valenar-v2/Content/*.secs is the designer-facing source of truth for schema-owned Valenar rows and catalog metadata.

 What Docs May Claim